 My oldest was born in 2006.

 Y’all!!!
-Nine ruthless years of wiping little booties on the ground.
+Twelve ruthless years of wiping little booties on the ground.
 My hands are crippled.

 So it seems appropriate (read: comfortable) that advice givers encourage us to “wait until your kids are older” to do this type of ministry.
 I hear them telling me to take time for my own kids because they’re only little for a short time.

 And most days I wonder, is the ‘American Dream’ stealing the dreams of Jesus from our grips?